bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 - Increment: 1

-- Units: milligauss
+- Units: mGauss

 ## COMPASS_MOT3_X: Motor interference compensation to compass3 for body frame X axis

 *Note: This parameter is for advanced users*

-Multiplied by the current throttle and added to compass3's x-axis values to compensate for motor interference
+Multiplied by the current throttle and added to compass3's x-axis values to compensate for motor interference (Offset per Amp or at Full Throttle)

 - Range: -1000 1000

 - Increment: 1

-- Units: Offset per Amp or at Full Throttle
+- Units: mGauss/A

 ## COMPASS_MOT3_Y: Motor interference compensation to compass3 for body frame Y axis

 *Note: This parameter is for advanced users*

-Multiplied by the current throttle and added to compass3's y-axis values to compensate for motor interference
+Multiplied by the current throttle and added to compass3's y-axis values to compensate for motor interference (Offset per Amp or at Full Throttle)

 - Range: -1000 1000

 - Increment: 1

-- Units: Offset per Amp or at Full Throttle
+- Units: mGauss/A

 ## COMPASS_MOT3_Z: Motor interference compensation to compass3 for body frame Z axis

 *Note: This parameter is for advanced users*

-Multiplied by the current throttle and added to compass3's z-axis values to compensate for motor interference
+Multiplied by the current throttle and added to compass3's z-axis values to compensate for motor interference (Offset per Amp or at Full Throttle)

 - Range: -1000 1000

 - Increment: 1

-- Units: Offset per Amp or at Full Throttle
+- Units: mGauss/A

 ## COMPASS_DEV_ID: Compass device id